Ferdi Tayfur: Music career

 Tayfur's first album, which included songs written by himself, made a good sale in the years when he started his musical career but due to financial difficulties, he sold two songs to Elenor Plak's proprietor Atilla Alpsakarya who eventually gave them to Gülden Karaböcek.
 Tayfur continued to publish his records and eventually became widely known with his song "Çeşme", and in 1977 he was cast in a leading role alongside Necla Nazır in a movie with the same title.
 The film was watched by 12 million people at the time.

 Alongside releasing albums, he gave numerous concerts.
 200,000 people attended his concert in Gülhane Park in 1993.

+Illness and death

+In 2020, Tayfur received a kidney transplant from his son.

+Tayfur died at a Antalya Medical Park hospital in on 2 January 2025, at the age of 79.
+He was transferred to Istanbul, and buried in the family grave at Yeniköy Cemetery following a memorial ceremony in the Atatürk Cultural Center and the funeral prayer at Barbaros Hayrettin Pasha Mosque on 4 January.